-Last year, over 300 Students, 177 Teams, led by more than 20 Tech Coaches, representing 14 Middle Schools, competing in 15 Tech Competitions, focused on 4 main categories: Robotics, Video Production, Coding, and Design, for ONE action packed day…
+In 2019, over 300 Students, 177 Teams, led by more than 20 Tech Coaches, representing 14 Middle Schools, competing in 15 Tech Competitions, focused on 4 main categories: Robotics, Video Production, Coding, and Design, for ONE action-packed day…

-We will be accepting volunteers to help judge next year's Tournament events and as usual you will receive breakfast, lunch and best of all, the current year's Tournament of Technology T-shirt!
+We will be accepting volunteers to help judge next year's Tournament events and as usual, you will receive the current year's Tournament of Technology T-shirt!
 Please stay posted!

 The criteria for being a judge is simple:

-Be prepared to be amazed at what our middle school students can accomplish in the areas of video, robotics, 3D Design and more
+Be prepared to be amazed at what our middle school students can accomplish in the areas of video, robotics, design, and code.

 Follow us on Twitter @FUSDTOT, at Fresno Unified Tournament of Technology’s Facebook Page, and on Instagram at FUSDTOT.